Calorado/Skanda/README.md

 # Skanda

-Skanda is a compression algorithm based on LZ4 and Lizard, but designed for higher ratios, more similar to DEFLATE, while still keeping >1GB/s of decompression speed.
-This puts it somewhere between LZ4 and Zstd in the size/speed tradeoff, and makes it one of the strongest entropyless, byte-aligned LZs out there.
+Skanda is an experimental compression algorithm, trying to improve upon the Lizard algorithm.
+It usually gets higher ratios, very close to Deflate on larger windows, while keeping 75-80% of the decompression speed of LZ4.

+Note that due to being experimental I cannot guarantee backwards/forwards compatibility, or good support for older or less common compiler/architectures.

 # How to use